Qaida-Noorania/Qaida-Noorania-Andriod-Source-Code/README.md

 You can go to a page by typing the page and pressing the go button

 Note: IOS/Web is the More Modern Version

+This was Downloaded using an xapk and extracting it